 Yan Preston talks to us about photographing Chinese students in local landscapes to explore past and present mythologies, in a new commission by Open Eye Gallery for LOOK/17 In a nutshell, the aim is to provide an update of the image of contemporary Chinese residents in Liverpool.
 But that’s easily said.
 Liverpool has the oldest […]Read more "LOOK/17: Yan Preston"

 LOOK/17 curator Ying Kwok captures the thoughts behind her selection for this year’s festival, based on an exchange between Liverpool and Hong Kong, where she is currently based.
 Image credit: Wobik WONG, Skating, 1997 Photography captures a moment in history, a particular second in time.
-We are living in a time that is […]Read more "LOOK/17: Ying Kwok / Universal Reality"
+We are living in a time that is informed by […]Read more "LOOK/17: Ying Kwok / Universal Reality"

 LOOK/17: Liverpool International Photography Festival 7th April – 14th May 2017 Cities of Exchange: Liverpool/ Hong Kong LOOK/17, Liverpool’s biennial International Photography Festival returns this spring, in its tenth year, exploring Cities of Exchange.
 Twinning Liverpool and Hong Kong, with artists from both countries responding to their city of exchange, examining various themes including urbanism, […]Read more "LOOK/17 Launch Press Release"

 LOOK/17 presents a unique opportunity for trans-global sharing of images and ideas.
 Working with Hong Kong based curator Ying Kwok, the festival will focus on exchange with China, welcoming Chinese photographers and exploring images taken in Hong Kong and Liverpool – cities with a long history of exchange.
 The festival will consider how we use […]Read more "LOOK/17: OPEN CALL"